 Everything can be taught using online courses and dedicating your own time to it.
-Many online platforms offer free education with paid certificate only in case you want to prove you obtained it.
+Many online platforms offer free education with a paid certificate only in case you want to prove you obtained it.
 Most of these platforms offer forums for each course where the participants can share their progress and seek help.

 So to get a broader view of the Computer Science field I suggest you start with introductory courses and then narrow down as needed.
-None of the below require any prior experience and they can be completed at your own pace:
+None of the below requires any prior experience and they can be completed at your own pace:

 - Introduction to Computer Science by Harvard on Edx

-- Learn by solving real world problems in gaming, finance, cryptography etc
+- Learn by solving real-world problems in gaming, finance, cryptography etc

-- Free or $90 with certificate
+- Free or $90 with a certificate

 - Complete Java Masterclass